Implementation Guide

 Mean Time to Detection (MTTD)

-From initial threat activity to first alert generation
+Threat activity to first alert

 Mean Time to Response (MTTR)

-From alert generation to incident containment
+Alert to incident containment

 False Positive Rate

-False alerts / total alerts over 30-day period
+False / total alerts (30 days)

 Coverage Percentage